Algebraic subgroups of the group of birational transformations of ruled surfaces: Preliminaries

 \subsection{Reduction of cases}

-The following lemma is an analogue of \cite[Lemma 6.1. $(1)\Leftrightarrow (2)$]{Blanc2} for conic bundles, not necessarily rational.
-The proof is slightly more difficult, due to the case $(2)$ of Lemma \ref{invariantsection} which does not exist in the rational case.
+The following lemma is an analogue of \cite[Lemma 6.1$(1)\Leftrightarrow (2)$]{Blanc2} for not necessarily rational conic bundles.
+The proof is slightly more difficult, due to case \eqref{invsec-2} of Lemma~\ref{invariantsection}, which does not exist in the rational case.

 \begin{lemma} Let $C$ be a curve.
-Let $\kappa\colon X\to C$ be a conic bundle with at least one singular fibre and let $f\in \Aut_C(X)$ permuting the irreducible components of at least one singular fibre.
+Let $\kappa\colon X\to C$ be a conic bundle with at least one singular fibre, and let $f\in \Aut_C(X)$ permute the irreducible components of at least one singular fibre.
 Then $f$ has order two. \end{lemma}

 \begin{proof} Let $\eta\colon X\to S$ be the contraction of one irreducible component in each singular fibre.
-The automorphism $f^2$ preserves all the irreducible components of the singular fibres, hence $\eta$ is $f^2$-equivariant.
-Let $g = \eta f^2 \eta^{-1}\in \Aut_C(S)$, which is a square in $\operatorname{Bir}_C(S)$, then $g$ fixes pointwise a section (Lemma \ref{invariantsection}).
-Let $s_{inv}'$ be a $g$-invariant section of $S$, and $s_{inv}$ its strict transform by $\eta$ which is $f^2$-invariant.
-As $f$ exchanges the irreducible components of at least one singular fibre, the section $s_{inv}$ is not $f$-invariant.
-The sections $s_{inv}$ and $f(s_{inv})$ meet a general fibre in two points which are exchanged by the action of $f$.
+The automorphism $f^2$ preserves all the irreducible components of the singular fibres; hence $\eta$ is $f^2$-equivariant.
+Let $g = \eta f^2 \eta^{-1}\in \Aut_C(S)$, which is a square in $\operatorname{Bir}_C(S)$; then $g$ fixes pointwise a section (see Lemma~\ref{invariantsection}).
+Let $s_{\inv}'$ be a $g$-invariant section of $S$, and $s_{\inv}$ its strict transform by $\eta$ which is $f^2$-invariant.
+As $f$ exchanges the irreducible components of at least one singular fibre, the section $s_{\inv}$ is not $f$-invariant.
+The sections $s_{\inv}$ and $f(s_{\inv})$ meet a general fibre in two points which are exchanged by the action of $f$.
 Thus $f$ has order two. \end{proof}

 \begin{lemma} Let $C$ be a curve.
 Let $\kappa\colon X\to C$ be a conic bundle with at least one singular fibre, such that its two irreducible components are exchanged by an element $\rho\in \Aut(X)$.
 Let $G$ be the normal subgroup of $\Aut_C(X)$ which leaves invariant each irreducible component of the singular fibres.
-The following hold: \begin{enumerate} \item If $G$ fixes a section $\sigma_1$ of $\kappa$ and $G$ is not trivial, then $\kappa$ is an exceptional conic bundle. \item If there exists a contraction $\eta\colon X\to S$ such that $\seg(S)\leq 0$ and $S$ is indecomposable, then $G$ is trivial. \end{enumerate} \end{lemma}
+The following hold: \begin{enumerate} \item If $G$ fixes a section $\sigma_1$ of\, $\kappa$ and $G$ is not trivial, then $\kappa$ is an exceptional conic bundle. \item If there exists a contraction $\eta\colon X\to S$ such that $\seg(S)\leq 0$ and $S$ is indecomposable, then $G$ is trivial. \end{enumerate} \end{lemma}